SCI Regranting Scheme to EU members in 202525

 Key impact and results

-The project successfully provided a platform to unite civil society by removing stigmas around migration and minority inclusion, discrediting nationalist narratives and promoting the importance of NGOs in society and thereby amplifying activist and volunteers voices.
-This was especially meaningful for young people who are particularly vulnerable to the influence of these divisive narratives and helped to inspire a new generation of active citizens.
-Additionally the project achieved to strengthen bonds between the participating organizations as well as deepen relations with Amnesty International Bulgaria who assisted CVS Bulgaria in the organization of the DOBROfest.
+The project successfully provided a platform to unite civil society by challenging stigmas around migration and minority inclusion, discrediting nationalist narratives, promoting the importance of NGOs in society, and thereby amplifying the voices of activists and volunteers.
+This was especially meaningful for young people who are particularly vulnerable to the influence of divisive narratives, and helped to inspire a new generation of active citizens.
+Additionally the project contributed to strengthening bonds between the participating organizations, in particular, deeping relations with Amnesty International Bulgaria who assisted CVS Bulgaria in the organization of the DOBROfest.

 Circular Lab